-- 226. Exposures are expressed in percentages and rounded to the nearest percentage15.
-Therefore the theoretical 42 model corporate bonds resulting from the granularity mentioned above, in practice and for most of markets, is limited to just a few market yield indices. - 227.
+Therefore, the theoretical 42 model corporate bonds resulting from the granularity mentioned above , in practice and for most of markets, are limited to just a few market yield indices. - 11.8.4.
 Table 13 reflects the allocation of the ratings used by the market providers to credit quality steps for the only purposes of this technical documentation.
 EIOPA states explicitly that this allocation does not pre-empt the work in progress regarding the ratings of ECAIs in relation with the Delegated Regulation.